 TOWCHED

-This Horizon Europe funded project, running 2025-2027, from aims to demonstrate the power of inclusive, arts-based, and heritage-centred education to support sustainable and just development.
+This Horizon Europe funded project, running from 2025-2027, aims to demonstrate the power of inclusive, arts-based, and heritage-centred education to support sustainable and just development.
 Using the SDGs as the results framework and a Human Rights-Based Approach, it engages diverse stakeholders to create practical tools, foster lifelong learning, and build a community of practice rooted in European heritage.